New code to shield kids from junk food

 This requirement will apply to all media, both traditional and digital.
 The other major changes to the food and beverage (F&B) self-regulatory system are:

-• The creation of a single unified F&B code incorporating the previous AANA code and two other initiatives that cover fast food and packaged foods found in supermarkets.
+1. The creation of a single unified F&B code incorporating the previous AANA code as well as two other initiatives that cover fast food and packaged foods found in supermarkets.

-• The new F&B Code will now apply to sponsorships.
+3. The new F&B Code will now also apply to sponsorships.

-• There’ll be a specific reference to a requirement that only healthier options be marketed to children, so brand owners don’t advertise junk food near places where kids congregate.
+4. A requirement to market only healthier options to children will be specified.
+This way, brand owners don’t advertise junk food near places where kids congregate.

 “Where the rules differed, the new AANA F&B Code has either adopted the most stringent measure or introduced a new provision that represents a higher bar,” McEwin says.